-- Determine the percentage of the payment period completed by the student from the registrar's term calculations.
-(Days Scheduled in the Payment Period ÷ Total Days in Payment Period = Percentage Completed).
-If the calculated percentage exceeds 60%, then the student has earned all Title IV aid for the period and no refund is necessary. - Apply the percentage completed to the Title IV aid awarded or what could have
+• Determine the percentage of the payment period completed by the student from the registrar's term calculations.
+(Days

-- been awarded to determine the student's eligibility for aid prior to the withdrawal.
+- Scheduled in the Payment Period ÷ Total Days in Payment Period = Percentage Completed).
+If the calculated percentage exceeds 60%, then the student has earned all Title IV aid for the period and no refund is necessary. - Apply the percentage completed to the Title IV aid awarded or what could have been awarded to determine the student's eligibility for aid prior to the withdrawal.
 (Total Aid Disbursed x Percentage Completed = Earned Aid) - Determine the amount of unearned aid to be returned to the appropriate Title IV aid program.
-(Total Disbursed Aid Earned Aid = Unearned Aid to be Returned) If the aid already disbursed equals the earned aid, no further action is required.
-If the aid already disbursed is less than the earned aid, the College requests permission from the student for post-withdrawal Direct Loan disbursements.
-If the aid already disbursed is greater than the earned aid, the difference must be returned to the appropriate Title IV aid program. - Return the Title IV aid, based on the type of aid disbursed, in the following order: - (1) Federal Direct Unsubsidized Stafford Loan - (2) Federal Direct Subsidized Stafford Loan - (3) Federal Direct PLUS (Parent) Loan - (4) Federal Pell Grant
+(Total Disbursed Aid - Earned Aid = Unearned Aid to be Returned) If the aid already disbursed equals the earned aid, no further action is required.
+If the aid already disbursed is less than the earned aid, the College requests permission from the student for postwithdrawal Direct Loan disbursements.
+If the aid already disbursed is greater than the earned aid, the difference must be returned to the appropriate Title IV aid program. - The student is required to pay the difference between the amount of unearned aid and the amount returned by the college.
+If the student's portion of the unearned aid includes federal grants, they are only required to return the grant amount that exceeds 50% of the original amount received for that term.
+If the amount the student owes is less than 50%, then no payment is required.
+The only programs for which students would need to return no more than 50% are the Grant programs.
+The students would need to return full loan amounts. - Return the Title IV aid, based on the type of aid disbursed, in the following order: - (1) Federal Direct Unsubsidized Stafford Loan - (2) Federal Direct Subsidized Stafford Loan - (3) Federal Direct PLUS (Parent) Loan - (4) Federal Pell Grant